 QA Auditor

-QA Auditors are responsible for evaluating compliances with quality standards, conducting internal audits, and identifying areas for improvement.
+QA Auditors are responsible for evaluating compliance with quality standards, conducting internal audits, and identifying areas for improvement.
 They may also liaise with external auditors and regulatory agencies to ensure adherence to industry regulations.
-QA Auditor salaries typically range from $95,154 and $113,923 annually.
+QA Auditor salaries typically range from $95,154 to $113,923 annually.

 Becoming a QA Manager